medetcandiler/medetcandiler/README.md

 🌟 With a background in Mechanical Engineering, I bring a unique perspective to frontend work, emphasizing organization, systematic thinking, and effective problem-solving.

 🚀 Specializing in React and Next.js, I craft captivating user interfaces.
-I also have experience with modern web technologies such as HTML5, CSS3, JavaScript, Bootstrap, Sass, Material-UI, and Chakra UI.
+I also have experience with modern web technologies such as HTML5, CSS3, JavaScript, React, Next JS, Tailwind Css, Bootstrap, Material-UI.

 📫 You can reach me at medetdiler1996@gmail.com.
 Let's connect and create amazing web experiences together!